qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

       * - type
         - The :ref:`type specification <pages/development/api_jsdoc_ref#types_syntax>` of the child control widget
       * - description
-        - What the child control is used for in the context of this widget
+        - *(opt.)* What the child control is used for in the context of this widget

 **Example**